SwordSven/hello-world/README.md

 Hello guys,
 I'm SwordSven ,I'm studying C++, js, maybe java else in the future.
-I'm reading the guide and writing these lines down there.
+I'm reading the guide and writing these lines down there!